Health Sciences Course Materials Coordinator

 - When permissions are needed, instructors or their departments are expected to make arrangements for permissions.

 - Whenever copying original materials is involved, whether the copies are made by instructors or by the library, only the amount needed to accomplish the specific educational purpose should be copied.
 In consultation with library staff, instructors will determine any limits on the amount of material to be used.

-See the University Libraries' copyright standards for course reserves for more details and general conditions.
+See the University Libraries' acceptable use of electronic resources page for more details and general conditions.